There are currently no products in the cart.

 Several studies and numerous professional trainers and athletes, such as Matt Minuth, have argued that one of the most advantageous times to take BCAAs is before your workout.
-It is generally believed that doing so helps to increase energy levels in your muscles during and decrease muscle soreness after training.
+It is generally believed that doing so helps to increase energy levels in your muscles during your workout and decrease muscle soreness afterward.

 What does research say?

 For example, a a 2010 study published in the Journal of Human Kinetics investigated the effects of a pre-workout dose of BCAAs on a group of young, healthy, and untrained participants.

 The researchers found that the members of the BCAA group were able to contract their muscles with significantly more force 2 days after working out in comparison to the placebo group.
 They argue that their findings suggest that BCAAs administered pre-workout help to reduce recovery time and mitigate DOMS after intense exercise.

 A number of experts and fitness enthusiasts have also argued that intra-workout is the best time to take BCAAs.
 Similar to pre-workout, it’s also argued that this timeframe is best for improving your abilities during performance and your recovery afterward.

 For instance, one study published in the European Journal of Applied Physiology investigated the effects of BCAAs administered to participants during cross-country races.
 The researchers found that BCAAs taken intra-workout significantly improved both the mental and physical performances of the participants.
 They conclude that BCAAs aid in the transport and synthesis of certain chemicals in the brain, helping to improve focus and combat fatigue during long and intense physical activity.

 There is anything but a consensus in the research community, however, as to whether or not BCAAs taken during exercise actually improve your performance.
 While some have argued in favor of intra-workout BCAAs, others, such as Negro et. al., have suggested that while not detrimental, BCAAs do not enhance athletic performance.